 - Heat a frying pan and gently heat the spices.

-- Scoop the inner flesh from the eggplant and place in a food processor.
-Add the spices, mix shortly and you’re dip is ready to go!
+- Alternatively you can make the eggplant into a dip!
+Scoop the inner flesh from the eggplant and place in a food processor (or mash it up with forks).
+If you want, add additional spices, mix shortly and you’re dip is ready to go!

 While researching this article, we found that there’s very little literature on the topic of the texture of eggplant.
 If you have any other tips, tricks or knowledge, do reach out and we’ll add it here.